Sarah Hirini: Early life

 Her father Alan was a champion shearer who won a Golden Shears title in the 1985 intermediate shearing final.

 Her mother Ronnie was a master wool handler, winning 53 open finals, including the 2008 Golden Shears open title, as well as competing in the New Zealand open championships finals in Te Kuiti in 1999 and 2003, in the Golden Shears open final six times, the 2014 world championships in Ireland, and represented New Zealand in ten trans-Tasman wool handling test matches.

 She grew up in a sports-loving household in the Oroua Valley, just out of Feilding.
 Her secondary school education was undertaken at Feilding High School, where she boarded.

 When she was young Hirini competed in shearing contests alongside her brother Simon.

 After leaving high school having obtained a scholarship she commenced full time studies at Massey University, undertaking a Bachelor of Arts in Māori and sports science.
 However following selection for the national Sevens team, for the next eight years she completed her studies part-time, graduating with a degree in Maori studies.

 Rugby career

-At secondary school she initially played field hockey, but began playing rugby after she accompanied some friends who were attending rugby tryouts.
-“I thought it’d be good fitness for my hockey and also, if I did one more sport I didn’t have to go to homework class after school.”
+At secondary school she initially played field hockey, but began playing rugby in 2006 at the age of 13 after she accompanied some friends who were attending rugby tryouts.
+"I thought it'd be good fitness for my hockey and also, if I did one more sport I didn't have to go to homework class after school."

+She progressed to playing for the Manawatu Secondary School Girls team from 2007 to 2010, and it was while she was captain in 2010, that they won the regional competition without any points scored against them.
+She also played for the Hurricanes Secondary School Girls team in 2008.